aleksnyder/aleksnyder.net/content/resume/_index.md

 ## Work Experience

-**Senior Software Engineer - Elastic** (July 2022 - Present)
+**Senior Software Engineer - Elastic** (July 2022 - December 2025)

-Full-stack developer responsible for enhancing and maintaining elastic.co.
+Full-stack engineer responsible for enhancing and maintaining elastic.co.

 * Built an ETL tool in Typescript for migrating over 120,000 items into Sanity.
 * Re-engineered the search experience on elastic.co to deliver context-driven results enhanced by machine learning and RAG.
 * Overhauled and standardized the elastic.co website architecture to use Blue/Green deployments in AWS and transitioned supporting architecture to Terraform.
 * Developed a Python script to migrate over 2,000 Jira tickets, all comments in those tickets, and all referenced assets from those tickets into GitHub.
-* Architected and implemented an application framework for introducing potential customers to Elastic pricing structures and the features available in each tier and solution.
+* Improved and maintained over a dozen highly available, Kubernetes-served APIs that receive over 100,000 daily requests.
-* Refactored the Next.js codebase powering elastic.co to increase back-end performance by over 80%.
+* Refactored the React and Next.js codebase powering elastic.co to increase back-end performance by over 80%.

 **Lead Engineer - Booz Allen Hamilton** (March 2015 - June 2022)